go-goyave/goyave/docs_src/src/guide/upgrade-guide.md

 }
 ```

+Finally, `config.Register()` function has changed signature.
+See the [configuration documentation](./configuration.html#custom-config-entries) for more details on how to migrate.

 ### Minor changes

 - Recovery middleware now correctly handles panics with a `nil` value.
 You may have to update your custom status handler for the HTTP `500` error code.